Legal Sports Sim Betting

 Sim sports science has been around for decades, with the earliest computer researchers using now-ancient room-sized machines to run baseball simulations as a showcase of computing’s potential back in the 1960s.
 Now, of course, you have access to millions of times that performance in your desktop computer or smartphone, and the sports sims have come along similarly.

-Video game sims are different from virtual sports, as discussed above, but they’re also different from eSports.
+Video game simulations are different from virtual sports, as discussed above, but they’re also different from eSports.
 However, there’s really only one key difference, and it’s very easy to understand.

 With video game sims, sportsbooks deploy popular sports video games in their simulation modes, and you get to wager on the betting lines offered.
 The matchups are 100% computer controlled by the software of the games in question, with zero human input.